Power priors for replication studies: Power prior modeling of replication studies

 The bottom left panel of Figure~\ref{fig:post2d} shows the marginal posterior distribution of the effect size $\theta$.
 Shown is also the posterior distribution of $\theta$ when the replication data are analyzed in isolation (dashed line), to see the information gain from incorporating the original data via a power prior.
 The degree of compatibility with the replication study influences how much information is borrowed from the original study.
-For instance, the (green) marginal posterior density based on the most compatible replication ($\that_{r2} = 0.21$) is the most concentrated among the three replications, despite the standard error being the largest (\ie{} $\sigma_{r2} = 0.06$).
-In contrast, the (blue) marginal posterior of the most conflicting estimate (\ie{} $\that_{r3} = 0.44$) borrows less information and consequently yields the least peaked posterior, despite the standard error being the smallest (\ie{} $\sigma_{r3} = 0.04$).
+For instance, the (green) marginal posterior density based on the most compatible replication ($\that_{r2} = 0.21$) is the most concentrated among the three replications, despite the standard error being the largest ($\sigma_{r2} = 0.06$).
+Consequently, the 95\% credible interval of $\theta$ is substantially narrower compared to the credible interval from the analysis of the replication data in isolation (dashed green).
+In contrast, the (blue) marginal posterior of the most conflicting estimate ($\that_{r3} = 0.44$) borrows less information and consequently yields the least peaked posterior, despite the standard error being the smallest ($\sigma_{r3} = 0.04$).
 In this case, the conflict with the original study even inflates the variance of posterior compared to the isolated replication posterior given by dashed blue line.
+This is, for example, apparent through its 95\% credible interval ($0.31$ to $0.5$) being even wider than the credible interval ($0.35$ to $0.52$) based on the analysis of the replication data in isolation.